Chart Color Schemes

 Infrastructure

-Downer has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Downer has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 14 projects likely to impact the area.
-Notable projects include Watson Solar Farm, Dickson Shops Upgrade, Apricus, and The Establishment Watson.
-Below is a list of projects likely to be most relevant.
+AreaSearch has identified 14 projects that may impact the area.
+Notable projects are Watson Solar Farm, Dickson Shops Upgrade, Apricus, and The Establishment Watson.
+The following details projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.